fbpx

 • 2 to 1 month before the wedding you will receive the Bridal Party and Family Photo Checklist to fill out!

-• For big families: Choose a close friend or a family member who can help with locating people during photo time
+• Choose a close friend or a family member who can help with locating people during photo time

-• Have vendor meals for your vendors be served at the same time as your guests
+• Have vendor meals for your vendors be served at the same time than your wedding party

 • Extra time: less stress for everybody 🙂